ukhsa-collaboration/foodscanner_compute/README.md

 * `SWAPS_CACHE_DB_NAME` -  The name of the database that will hold the swaps cache.
 E.g. `swaps`
 * `SWAPS_CACHE_DB_PORT` - The port to connect with: e.g. 3306 (default mysql port)

+### Image Compression Variables
+There are also a set of environment variables necessary for the image compression routine:

+* `COMPRESSED_IMAGE_QUALITY` - the quality level of the compressed images.
+This should be a number between 1-100.
+E.g. 60
+* `S3_IMAGE_BUCKET_KEY` - the AWS credential key for accessing the S3 bucket that contains the images
+* `S3_IMAGE_BUCKET_SECRET` - the AWS credential secret for accessing the S3 bucket that contains the images
+* `S3_IMAGE_BUCKET_NAME` - the name of the bucket that contains the images.
+* `S3_IMAGE_BUCKET_PATH` - the path to the folder within the bucket that contains the images.
+The code will handle if you start with a "/" or not.

 ## Example Build and Deployment Commands